This article was written by Upper Hand CEO Kevin MacCauley and originally published in the January magazine issue of Coach and Athletic Director

 More notably, data is instantaneous, actionable and provides comprehensive perspectives on new strategies to enforce player development.
 With frame-by-frame analysis and performance metrics available at the push of a button, data analysis offers coaches endless strategic performance enhancements from their mobile devices.

-Kevin MacCauley is the CEO and founder of Upper Hand, the leader in cloud-based sports management software that help sports professionals escape the administrative vortex and focus more on training athletes.
+Kevin MacCauley is the CEO and founder of Upper Hand, the leader in cloud-based sports and fitness management software that helps businesses escape the administrative vortex and focus more on growing their business.